oiax/tgweb/README.md

 Note that if there are multiple subdirectories in the `sites` directory, this operation will delete all subdirectories except for `site_0`.

+### Archiving a `src` directory

+The `npx tgweb-archive` command can be used to create a zipped file of a `src` directory.

+In the case of a single-site structure, executing this command on a working directory will create an archive file in the current directory with the name of the working directory plus the `.zip` extension.

+For a multi-site structure, specify the directory name of the target website on the working directory like `npx tgweb-archive site_0`.
+As a result, an archive file will be created in the current directory with the name of the target directory plus the `.zip` extension.

 ## Pages

 ### What is a page